Yeah, right. DVD rips by any chance? :/

 EDIT: It's quite big, but it could possibly be the music from the official CD release, banded with the 'unreleased' stuff from the two websites we know of.
 I'll check anyways.

-This is my sessions Wishlist:
+This is my impossible-to-fulfil sessions Wishlist.

 -The Lost World: Jurassic Park

 -Harry Potter And The Prisoner of Azkaban

 PLEASE SUPPORT COMPOSERS BY BUYING THE OFFICIAL OSTS.